 Isn't anesthesia risky?

-What is the American College of Veterinary Anesthesiologist (ACVA)?
+What is the American College of Veterinary Anesthesia and Analgesia (ACVAA)?

-The ACVA is the anesthesiology specialty board of the American Veterinary Medical Association.
-The ACVA sets the standards for advanced professionalism in anesthesiology for the veterinary profession.
-Only veterinarians who have successfully completed the certification and testing requirements of the ACVA are called Diplomates of the American College of Veterinary Anesthesiologists and have earned the right to be called specialists in veterinary anesthesiology.
+The ACVAA is the anesthesiology specialty board of the American Veterinary Medical Association.
+The ACVAA sets the standards for advanced professionalism in anesthesiology for the veterinary profession.
+Only veterinarians who have successfully completed the certification and testing requirements of the ACVAA are called Diplomates of the American College of Veterinary Anesthesia and Analgesia and have earned the right to be called specialists in veterinary anesthesiology.